vfurkanguner/tailbuild/README.md

 ✨ Go and try out: https://tailbuilder.dev/

+1. 36 Sections
+2. Responsive Design
+3. Dark mode (Without this feature, your app will broke 😂)

+## More sections will be added soon!
+If you would like to add more sections I would be very happy, thanks.
 —

 A web site builder is a tool that simplifies the process of creating a website by providing the user with a ready-made template, which they can then customize.
 Tailbuild is one such example of this type of software.